Skip to main content

 Technical Debt Paydown

 Tackle debt in phases: fix redirects and critical errors first, then schema and internal links, then performance and UX.
-Do not mix a large redesign with a migration if you can avoid it.

 Keep a migration runbook so the next move is repeatable and low-risk.